 The mess of flight 522 operated by Helios Airways

-In 2005, a Helios Airways flight with a Boeing 727 on the Cyprus - Czech Republic route became the biggest plane crash in Greece.
-The passenger aircraft came out of the flight lane, and the Greek air traffic controllers tried to contact the flight crew.
+In 2005, a flight operated by Helios Airways with a Boeing 727 on the Cyprus - Czech Republic route became the largest plane crash in Greece.
+The passenger aircraft came out of the flight aisle, and the Greek air traffic controllers tried to contact the flight crew.

 After 19 attempts to contact the Boeing 727 aircraft, 2 F-16 fighter jets were sent.
 F-16 pilots noticed that the captain's seat was empty, the co-pilot was fainting, and oxygen masks were hanging from the ceiling.
 All passengers and crew on board were dead.
 Flight 522 Helios Airways flew on autopilot until it ran out of fuel and crashed in a hilly area of Greece.
 Investigators could not explain how the pressure in the cabin reached such a low level that all the occupants of the aircraft fainted.